emumba-msft-data-pipelines/synapse-data-exporter/SynapseDataExporter/README.md

 #### 3. Technical Details

-The main use of synapse data exporter is to extract data from synapse analytics and store data in azure blob storage account with the support of **CSV**, **JSON**, **JSONL** and **PARQUET** formats.
+The main use of synapse data exporter is to extract data from Synapse Analytics and store data in azure blob storage account with the support of **CSV**, **JSON**, **JSONL** and **PARQUET** formats.

-This solution provides **03 scenarios** for exporting data from synapse analytics
+This solution provides **03 Scenarios** for exporting data from Synapse Analytics

 a.
-Export a specific table from synapse analytics
+Export a specific table from Synapse Analytics
 b.
-Export specific schema from synapse analytics
+Export specific schema from Synapse Analytics
 c.
-Export entire data from synapse analytics
+Export entire data from Synapse Analytics

      Total Pipelines: 3 use cases x 4 file formats = 12